 Though Live, and therefore Link, compensates audio latency, there can be certain situations where Live is not able to compensate all latency.
 In addition, third party apps and devices may handle latency in different ways.
 If there is a constant offset, you can correct this in the following ways:

 - If the offset is between Live and a connected app(s), you can adjust the Master track's Track Delay in Live to adjust the sync between Link peers.

 Other things to check are Live's Time Signature and Global Quantization settings.
 To ensure a tight sync, these should be set the same.
 When these settings are different between computers or apps, you can experience your music playing in sync but off-beat - of course this can also be entirely intentional and lead to interesting combinations!

 If the network gets too crowded, apps can lose connection.
 However, it would take an extreme amount of Link users to cause this to happen.

 Windows: As of Live 9.7.1, Link usage is only possible with ASIO drivers.
 If Direct X/MME is selected in Audio Preferences, Link will be automatically disabled and therefore not show up in the Live Transport Bar.
 Make sure to select an ASIO driver (e.g. the one which you would use with your external audio interface) in Live's Audio Preferences.
 In case you do not use an external interface or your interface doesn't include its own ASIO driver, install ASIO4ALL, a free ASIO driver.
 Find out how to install and set up ASIO4ALL with Live here.

 If you have issues with Live and Link, contact Ableton Support.

-If you have issues with Link within third-party iOS or desktop apps, please contact the developer of the app for further support.
+If you have issues with Link within third-party iOS or desktop apps, please contact the developer of the app for support.